-GK Save by Claudia Dickey
+Gk Save by Claudia Dickey

 • Discuss this story on the National Women's Soccer League message board...

-- Chicago Red Stars Clinch 2024 National Women's Soccer League Playoff Berth - Chicago Red Stars

-- Reign FC Travels to Utah to Take on the Royals Sunday Afternoon - Seattle Reign FC

-- Matchday Preview: San Diego Wave FC vs. Houston Dash - San Diego Wave FC
+- Nine San Diego Wave FC Players Called up for FIFA's October International Window - San Diego Wave FC

+- Angel City Football Club Quotes Ahead of Final Home Match of the 2024 NWSL Regular Season - Angel City FC

-- Kansas City Current Secure Home Playoff Match, Chawinga Makes History in 1-0 Win Against Bay FC - Kansas City Current
+- Kansas City Current Square off against San Diego Wave for Final Regular Season Home Match of 2024 - Kansas City Current

+- Seven Chicago Red Stars Named to October International Rosters - Chicago Red Stars

+- Reign FC Hosts Houston Dash at Lumen Field Friday Night - Seattle Reign FC

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.